PROJECT: Supporting Ethiopia’s Intended Nationally Determined Contribution

 Project Reference: TAAF-0049a

-Ahead of the UNFCCC COP 21 in Paris in 2015, countries have been asked to submit Intended Nationally Determined Contributions (INDCs).
-These contributions will outline each country’s targets for mitigation, with some countries also including planned adaptation and finance commitments.
+Ahead of the UNFCCC COP 21 in Paris in 2015, countries were asked to submit Intended Nationally Determined Contributions (INDCs).
+These contributions outlined each country’s targets for mitigation, with some countries also including planned adaptation and finance commitments.